Business Phone: 302.255.0660Background Information

 - Admitted to practice in Delaware and Pennsylvania

-Judge Wallace received his Bachelor of Arts in Criminology (with minors in Psychology and Sociology) from University of Maryland, and his Juris Doctorate degree from the Columbus School of Law of the Catholic University of America.
+Judge Wallace received his Bachelor of Arts in Criminology (with minors in Psychology and Sociology) from University of Maryland, and his Juris Doctor degree from the Columbus School of Law of the Catholic University of America.
 He is admitted to the Delaware and Pennsylvania Bars and is a member of the Bars of the United States District Court for the District of Delaware, the United States Court of Federal Claims, the United States Court of Appeals for the Third Circuit, and the United States Supreme Court.

 Before taking the bench, Judge Wallace served for more than two decades with Delaware’s Department of Justice, handling cases at every level, state and federal, trial and appellate.
 Judge Wallace served as Delaware’s Chief of Appeals from 2008 until his appointment to the Superior Court.
 In that role, he was the State’s principal courtroom advocate before the Delaware Supreme Court and the federal appellate courts.

 Prior to taking up a full-time appellate practice, Judge Wallace served as the Chief Prosecutor for New Castle County and was a trial prosecutor handling a wide variety of criminal matters.
 During his tenure with the Department of Justice, he also served as legislative counsel to the Attorney General.